harsh10tech/task-management/README.md

 ## Introduction
-A django project for doctors listing and to book appointments for patients.
-The system is for two kinds for user.
-For doctors and patients.
-Doctors can register, login and set there schedule accordigly.
-Patients can register, login, see all the available doctors based on location, specialization, and day of the week, and book an appointment also.
+A django project for task management.
+User can register, log in, and create, update, and set deadlines.

-There are 7 endpoints:
+* There are 6 endpoints:
-* 3 for Doctors side
-* 4 for Patient side

-#### Watch the video demo [here](https://drive.google.com/file/d/1XsqvOv1S-7yjZhHjwlqHQSu--Py35LZe/view?usp=sharing)

 ### Features
-* Only Authenticated users can set doctors' schedules, get the list of doctors, and book an appointment.
+* Only Authenticated users can see, create, update, and search for the tasks.
-* Token Authentication is used for the Authorization.
+* Session Authentication is used for the Authorization.

 ### Installation Guide
-* Clone the repo from [here](https://github.com/harsh10tech/doctor-appointment.git).
+* Clone the repo from [here](https://github.com/harsh10tech/task-management).
 * Python is a must for the project, so install Python if not already there.